00 flour is a bit of a conundrum to people who live in the United States.

 The color of the two loaves will also be different.
-This is because bread flour has a higher gluten content than 00 flour, and that impacts the rise of the loaf of bread more dramatically.
+This is because bread flour has a higher gluten content than 00 flour, which dramatically impacts the loaf of bread’s rise.

 Typically, you’ll be using 00 flour to make pizza dough.
 Creating pizza dough with bread flour doesn’t turn out well because of that difference in gluten content.

 00 flour will ensure that your pizza dough turns out more like a flatbread, whereas pizza dough made with bread flour will be too puffy and soft.

 As such, bread flour can’t be easily substituted for 00 flour.
 However, there are alternatives to 00 flour that have even less gluten, or that can be more commonly found using United States’ metrics.